Brain Health

 • Assessing Brain Damage: EEG can help determine the extent of brain damage following head injuries, strokes, or infections.

-• Monitoring Brain Activity: It is used during surgery or in intensive care units to monitor brain function and detect changes.
+• Monitoring Brain Activity: It is used during surgery or in intensive care units to check brain function and detect changes.

 • Research: EEG is also employed in cognitive neuroscience research to study brain processes related to attention, memory, and perception.
 This study investigates neurobiological and behavioral changes associated with cognitive rehabilitation.
 It incorporates functional neuroimaging, dietary monitoring, and genetic profiling to gain a comprehensive understanding of the rehabilitation process.